 - Introducing information regarding new products or services

-Structure is what separates regional offices and their branch counterparts.
+The structure is what separates regional offices and their branch counterparts.
 The regional office will conduct its business in Thailand on behalf of its head office based outside of the Thai kingdom.

-A regional office is limited to performing seven specific activities, all of which fall under list three of the Foreign Business Act ‘FBA Act 1999’, the afore mentioned activities are listed below.
+A regional office is limited to performing seven specific activities, all of which fall under list three of the Foreign Business Act ‘FBA Act 1999’, the aforementioned activities are listed below.

-- Communicating, coordinating and directing, on behalf of the head office
+- Communicating, coordinating, and directing, on behalf of the head office

 - The operation of branches and affiliates which are located in the region